 - It plays a role in preventing several issues in newborns, including eczema and low birth weight

-Many women are first recommended B6 supplementation early in pregnancy, when nausea and vomiting are at their worst, as B6 can greatly alleviate the issue.
+Many women are first recommended B6 supplementation early in pregnancy, when nausea and vomiting are at their worst, as B6 can significantly alleviate the issue.

-Pregnant women should be alert to the risks of excessive intake of Vitamin B6, as it’s frequently found in various suggested multivitamins and prenatal vitamins as well as in various fortified foods.
+Expectant mothers should be alert to the risks of excessive intake of Vitamin B6, as it’s frequently found in variously suggested multivitamins and prenatal vitamins as well as in various fortified foods.
 While a slight excess is harmless, extreme intake of Vitamin B6 can lead to nerve damage, numbness, and other conditions.
 Individuals should avoid taking over 100 mg of Vitamin B6 in a day.
 Research from the National Libary of Medicine reports that there appears to be no association between excessive Vitamin B6 and birth defects or malformations.

-It’s important to note that, with a few exceptions, it’s not recommended that you seek additional B6 beyond that found in your prenatal supplements.
+It’s important to note that, with a few exceptions, your doctor will not recommend that you add B6 beyond what is in your prenatal supplements.